testdouble/test_data/README.md

-like `production` does—with both having their schemas and data migrated incrementally over time—your integration tests that depend on `test_data` will have an early opportunity to catch bugs that otherwise wouldn't be found until they were deployed into a long-lived environment like staging or (gasp!) production itself.
+like `production` does—with both having their schemas and data migrated incrementally over time—your integration tests that depend on `test_data` will have an early opportunity to catch bugs that otherwise wouldn't be found until they were deployed into a long-lived staging or (gasp!) production environment.

 ### Are you sure I should commit these SQL dumps?
 They're way too big!